-- The online form takes a few minutes to fill in.
-Once you have completed the switching request, submit the form and we'll take care of the rest
+- The online form takes a few minutes to complete.
+Once you have completed the switching request, submit the form and we'll take care of the rest.

 Email us on: firstname.lastname@example.org

 - You can track your request through this link or by calling 0860 100 372.

 What is important to remember when completing the form?

 - Salary switch, which requires you to fill in your employer’s information